OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

 maximum number of iterations in the density matrix optimisation can be set with ``DM.LVariations`` (default 50).

+At present, CONQUEST can only operate efficiently in linear scaling mode with a restricted number of support functions (though this is an area of active development).
+PAO basis sets of SZ and SZP size (minimal and small in the ion file generator) will run without restrictions.
+For larger PAO basis sets, the :ref:`OSSF <basis_ossf>` approach must be used, and is effective.
+With a blip basis there are no restrictions, though efficient optimisation is still under active development.

 It is
 almost always more efficient to update the charge density while optimising the density matrix, avoiding the need for a separate